kerns/commander-v/README.md

 - Sensible comment structure to clearly demark file beginning/end
 - Optionally orders files after project's folder structure _or_ the selection order
 - Supports local configuration via optional `v.config.js` file
-- More.
-But not a lot more.
+- More, but not a lot more

 ## Commander V Enters the Chat